Join us and make a difference

-Owing to a successful recruitment campaign aimed at increasing our nursing compliment across all wards, we are now seeking to employ Mental Health nurses to provide high quality care at Brookside - child and adolescant inpatient and young people's home treatment team.
+Owing to a successful recruitment campaign aimed at increasing our nursing compliment across all wards, we are now seeking to employ fully qualified mental health nurses to provide high quality care at Brookside - child and adolescant inpatient and young people's home treatment team.

 - Where: Redbridge IAPT, Goodmayes Hospital site, 157 Barley Lane, Ilford, IG3 8XJ (Only a 20 minute train ride from central London).

 - Closest rail station is Goodmayes Train Station.

 We invite applications from enthusiastic, motivated and compassionate healtcare professionals who can demonstrate the skills to be able to work in the community and/or hospital setting.

 What are we looking for